Chop suey: Origins

-Chop suey appears in an 1884 article in the Brooklyn Eagle, by Wong Chin Foo, "Chinese Cooking", in which he says it "may justly be so-called the 'national dish of China'."
+Chop suey appears in an 1884 article in the Brooklyn Eagle, by Wong Chin Foo, "Chinese Cooking", in which he says it "may be justly termed the national dish of China."
+An 1885 article in the Brooklyn Union referred to "chop-sui" as "a peculiar sort of hash," saying it was "made of the Lord knows what, but sliced bamboo, kidneys, celery and spices were certainly used in the composition."
+While admitting that "the queer mixture, provided the eater does not investigate it too carefully, can be eaten," the article added that "an every-day American would certainly not hanker after it a second time."
 In 1888 Wong wrote that a "staple dish for the Chinese gourmand is chow chop svey [sic], a mixture of chickens' livers and gizzards, fungi, bamboo buds, pigs' tripe, and bean sprouts stewed with spices."
 An 1896 newspaper report states: "Chow chop suey is a sort of stew made of chicken's livers and gizzards, calves' tripe, bean sprouts, celery and 'meu', which is a sort of Chinese first cousin to macaroni".
 An article in The Illustrated American on Chinese cuisine in 1897, reproduces a menu from Ma Hung Low's restaurant on Mott Street in New York's Chinatown quarter which includes the dish "Beef Chop Suey with Bean Sprouts, Water Chestnuts and Boiled Rice."
 The dish itself, referred to as "the standard Chinese dish of chop suey," is described as "a stew of beef, chicken, or pork, with bean sprouts, mushrooms, water-lily roots, sprouted grain and unknown flavorings."
 In 1898, it is described as "A Hash of Pork, with Celery, Onions, Bean Sprouts, etc."